jcksnvllxr80/raspi_pico_christmas_tree/README.md

   - all LEDs same color while cycling the rainbow
   - random colors that change every 1/4 second
 - get wifi working with the ESP8266
+- pull ws2812 code out of main into its own file